learnk8s/learnk8s.io/src/persistent-connections/content.md

 So you achieved better latency and throughput, but you lost the ability to scale your backend.

-Even if you have two backend Pods that can receive requests, only one is actively used.
+Even if you have two backend Pods that can receive requests from the frontend Pod, only one is actively used.

 _Is it fixable?_